voximplant/react-native-foreground-service/README.md

 ```javascript
 on(event, handler)
 ```
-Adds a `handler` to be invoked when button on notification will be pressed.
+Adds a `handler` to be invoked when a button on the notification is pressed.
-The data arguments emitted will be passed to the `handler` function.
 Supported event: `VIForegroundServiceButtonPressed`.

 ------------------------------